Hyphen and Namibia Reach Agreement for Next Phase of $10 Billion Green Hydrogen Project

 Namibia's President, Hage Geingob, expressed optimism about the transformative potential of the project, stating, “On Friday… we kick-start a process that has the potential to transform the lives of many in our country, the region, and indeed the world.”

-The construction of the plant will be carried out in phases, ultimately aiming to produce 2 million tonnes of green ammonia annually for regional and global markets.
+The construction of the plant will be carried out in phases, ultimately aiming to produce 2 million tonnes of green annually for regional and global markets.
 The project envisions achieving full-scale output by 2030.
 Green hydrogen, which is produced using renewable energy, forms the basis of this ambitious endeavor.

-Namibia, known for its abundant sunshine and low population density, intends to leverage its solar and potential to establish itself as a renewable energy hub in Africa.
+Namibia, known for its abundant sunshine and low population density, intends to leverage its solar and wind energy potential to establish itself as a renewable energy hub in Africa.
 However, analysts remain uncertain about whether this water-scarce nation, geographically distant from key export markets, can deliver a cost-competitive product in the emerging global hydrogen sector.

 The selection process and lack of transparency surrounding the deal have also drawn attention.
 Frederico Links, coordinator of a project monitoring public procurement at Namibia's Institute for Public Policy Research, highlighted concerns about the deal and how Hyphen was chosen as the preferred bidder.